Michal Kašpárek

 Schadenfreude

-Malicious enjoyment derived from observing someone else’s misfortune. ¶ Unadapted borrowing from German Schadenfreude (“joy in the misfortune of others”), from Schaden (“damage, misfortune”) + Freude (“joy”).
-The word gained popularity in English in the late 20th c. and likely entered mainstream usage through an episode of The Simpsons. (en.wiktionary.org)
+Malicious enjoyment derived from observing someone else's misfortune. ¶ An unadapted borrowing from German Schadenfreude (“joy in the misfortune of others”), from Schaden (“damage, misfortune”) + Freude (“joy”).
+The word gained popularity in English in the late 20th c. and likely entered mainstream usage through an episode of The Simpsons (more in citations). (en.wiktionary.org)

 Schnapsidee